How to Get Clients to Pay More Taxes (+ Why They Should)

 Being in a higher tax bracket means you have more choices about where to put the money made from growth.
 Lenders and investors will be much more likely to partner with a profitable business that shows higher earnings (resulting in greater income tax obligations).

-More Taxes, More Growth
+Pay More Taxes, Gain More Growth

 Focusing on paying less in taxes can distract you from your goals for growing your business; goals like buying a new still for your distillery, an excavator for your general contractor business, or project management software systems for your government contracting business.
 An anticipatory CFO can focus on these goals and turn them into forecasts.